kolle86/subnet-calculator/README.md

 *   Calculates the network ID, broadcast address, and host address range for a given IPv4 address and subnet mask.
 *   Dynamically determines the class of the IPv4 address (A, B, or C).
 *   Provides a slider to adjust the subnet mask.
+*   Generates a table of subnets with their network ID, host address range, and broadcast address.

 ![Projekt Screenshot](screenshot.png)